status-im/nimbus-eth2/docs/the_nimbus_book/src/beacon_node_systemd.md

 make NIMFLAGS="-d:insecure" NODE_ID=$NODE_ID ${NETWORK}
 ```

-> Tip: Don't forget to mark the script as executable by running `chmod +x` on it.
+> Tip: don't forget to mark the script as executable by running `chmod +x` on it.

 ### 4. Create a systemd service unit file